axfelix/axfelix.github.io/index.md

 - I don't like when there's a big gap between what I can do with shell scripts and what other people can do more easily so I made an OCR app called [ochre](https://github.com/axfelix/ochre).

-- I worked with the Software Preservation Network on creating the first draft of their [Reference Guide to Emulation](https://cocky-keller-94bd84.netlify.app/).
+- I worked with the Software Preservation Network on creating the first draft of their [Reference Guide to Emulation](https://www.clir.org/pubs/reports/an-overview-of-emulation-as-a-preservation-method/).

 - I've spent more time than I tend to remember dealing with retro computing and emulation of all kinds; I like [original hardware](macs.jpg) but I'm no purist.

 - In an academic context, I've written about [the use of ZFS-likes in memory institutions](papers/ipres18.pdf) and [WYSIWYG XML editors for academic publishing](https://www.ncbi.nlm.nih.gov/books/NBK425544/).

-- I love experimental videogames and I will shill for *Oikospiel*, *10 Beautiful Postcards*, *Astrologaster*, *Elsinore*, *Mirror Drop*, and many others.
-I [tell you all the time](https://lana.whosyourdad.de) (inspired by [Holly Gramazio](https://twitter.com/hollygramazio/status/1211703711275327489), desktop-only).

-- Along similar lines, I'm an enthusiastic script doctor, though I can get [sidetracked](https://youtu.be/gbFlO9WrojU) (download my patch [here](sft.vcdiff) or [here](sftr.vcdiff) depending on your copy of the game).

 - I developed an [interactive fiction game](kinski.html) about the Suez Canal starring Klaus Kinski, because if that doesn't shout "huge audience" I don't know what would.

 - [Does it beep?](https://doesitbeep.com) I hope it doesn't beep.

-- For many years I've also run what is in hindsight an [idealized example](https://selectbutton.net) of an Intentionally Small Social Network as outlined in [runyourown.social](https://runyourown.social/).
-Fair warning, you have to squint to see the best practices.

 - [Who's your dad.de](http://whosyourdad.de/)?
 I think I inadvertently stole the name for this project from [demi adejuyigbe](https://twitter.com/electrolemon/status/1182047291084959744?lang=en).